 2. Plan to Spend Half of “Normal”

-Did you know most people plan to spend on AVERAGE $800-900 on Christmas?
+Did you know most people plan to spend an AVERAGE of $800-900 on Christmas?

 For most folks, that will break any budget with a lot of debt hangover coming in January.